Ibraheem101/mlops/foundations/README.md

-Learning the foundations of machine learning
+Revisiting the foundations of machine learning